aio-libs/aiohttp/docs/client_advanced.rst

 .. note::

-   The ``Authorization`` header will be removed if you get redirected to a different host or protocol, except the case when  HTTP to HTTPS redirect is performed on the same host.
+   The ``Authorization`` header will be removed if you get redirected to a different host or protocol, except the case when  HTTP → HTTPS redirect is performed on the same host.

 .. versionchanged:: 4.0

-   Started keeping the ``Authorization`` header during HTTP to HTTPS redirects when the host remains the same.
+   Started keeping the ``Authorization`` header during HTTP → HTTPS redirects when the host remains the same.

 Custom Cookies